mattdutson/website/heuristics.md

 5. Optimize the common case.
 6. Use books to learn ideas and concepts.
 7. Use the internet to learn technologies.
+8. Before you read a paper, check for a video presentation on YouTube.
-8. Effective communication requires deliberate effort.
+9. Effective communication requires deliberate effort.
-9. Your PowerPoint slides are not your talk.
+10. Your PowerPoint slides are not your talk.
-10. Not everything is an object.[^3]
+11. Not everything is an object.[^3]
-11. Only consider machine learning after classical methods fail.[^4]
+12. Only consider machine learning after classical methods fail.[^4]
-12. Learn to write LaTeX.
+13. Learn to write LaTeX.
-13. Don't try to format LaTeX.[^5]
+14. Don't try to format LaTeX.[^5]

 ## Footnotes